Azure/bicep-types-az/generated/compute/microsoft.compute/2019-03-01/types.md

 * **publishedDate**: string (ReadOnly): The timestamp for when the gallery Image Version is published.
 * **replicaCount**: int: The number of replicas of the Image Version to be created per region.
 This property would take effect for a region when regionalReplicaCount is not specified.
 This property is updatable.
 * **source**: [UserArtifactSource](#userartifactsource) (Required): The source image from which the Image Version is going to be created.
 * **storageAccountType**: 'Standard_LRS' | 'Standard_ZRS': Specifies the storage account type to be used to store the image.
 This property is not updatable.
-Possible values include: 'Standard_LRS', 'Standard_ZRS'
 * **targetRegions**: [TargetRegion](#targetregion)[]: The target regions where the Image Version is going to be replicated to.
 This property is updatable.

 ## UserArtifactManage